 Pro-tip: Take advantage of the variety of ad iterations to test and help you understand what works and why.

-Despite distance, time, and energy, you know how much it means to Karen that you wished her a happy birthday.
+Despite the time and energy, you know how much it means to Karen that you wish her a happy birthday.
 Not one of those generic – Have a great day!
-You deserve it! 😉 – messages, but a heartful and detailed account of how all those days on the playground meant so much to you.
+You deserve it! 😉 – messages, but a heartful and detailed account of how all those days laughing in the school cafeteria meant so much to you.

-In short, personalization is a must-have for your social campaign.
-Whether you’re planning or designing creative, understanding the importance of personalized creative will help you reach and engage new and tried-and-true audiences.
-Learn more about how you can apply personalization to your next campaign and make life easier for your team to deliver high performance ads.
+In short, personalization is a must-have for your social marketing campaign.
+Whether you’re planning or designing creative, understanding the importance of personalization will help you reach and engage new and tried-and-true audiences.
+Learn more about how you can apply personalization to your next campaign and make life easier for your team to deliver high-performance ads.